INSIGHTi

 erosion prevention to relieve imminent hazards to life and property created by natural disasters, including

-drought.
+.
 USDA’s Natural Resources Conservation Service (NRCS) administers EWP.
 Applications are

-filed with local or state NRCS offices.
+h local or state NRCS offices.

 Congressional Research Service